Batterii/tokengrip/README.md

 - `InvalidStateError`: Will be thrown when an attempt is made to sign or verify a token when either the keys or algorithms arrays are empty.
-If you catch one of these, you should probably re-throw it, as it indicates a mistake on the part of the developer-- for example, popping out too many keys for failing to provide any to begin with.
+If you catch one of these, you should probably re-throw it, as it indicates a mistake on the part of the developer-- for example, popping out too many keys,or failing to provide any to begin with.

 - `InvalidTokenError`: Will be thrown when a token is provided that is not